waikato-llm/audio-dataset-converter/plugins/tee.md

            [--comparison {lt,le,eq,ne,ge,gt,contains,matches}]

-Forwards the data passing through to the filter/writer defined as its sub- flow.When supplying a meta-data field and a value, this can be turned into a conditional forwarding.
+Forwards the data passing through to the filter/writer defined as its sub- flow.
+When supplying a meta-data field and a value, this can be turned into a conditional forwarding.
 Performs the following comparison: METADATA_VALUE COMPARISON VALUE.